 While crafting his thesis project, Craddolph envisioned an interactive, virtual film festival and a universally-accessible forum where filmmakers from across the globe could showcase their films and vote on a winner.
-This idea translated into Haydenfilms LLC, which launched the first Haydenfilms Online Film Festival in 2004.
-Out of over 250 entries, Quinn Saunders emerged with the grand prize of $10,000 for his film Fortunate Son.
-The 1.0 Online Film Festival was followed with the Haydenfilms 2.0, 3.0, and 4.0 Online Festivals, with 5.0 coming in early 2013.
+This idea translated into Haydenfilms LLC, which launched the first Haydenfilms Online Film Festival in 2004 with an annual $10,000 grand prize.

-Drawing from one of his greatest influences, George Lucas, Craddolph believes filmmakers have a tremendous responsibility for the message communicated in their works.
-Craddolph hopes HFI will help enable beginning and veteran filmmakers alike to share their stories globally by providing a platform available to all filmmakers, not controlled by commercial projects only, but innovative ones as well.
+Drawing from one of his most significant influences, George Lucas, Craddolph believes filmmakers have a tremendous responsibility for the message communicated in their works.
+HFI helps enable beginning and veteran filmmakers alike in sharing their stories globally by providing a platform available to all filmmakers not controlled by commercial projects only, but innovative ones as well.

 Award-winning director, screenwriter and lyricist, Michael D. Attardi, Sr. was born in Long Branch, New Jersey, where he excelled both on the athletic field and in the classroom.
 Michael was accepted as an exceptional student to the Westminster Choir College in Princeton, New Jersey where he received the Philip Turner creative award in music.
 Composing Big Band/Swing music at the age of 17, he completed 18 big-band arrangements, which were orchestrated at Monmouth University in 1985.